compat-project/QCG-PilotJob/README.md

     the current job is taken into consideration by the scheduler and can be executed.

 ##### Job description variables
-The job description may contain variables in the format:
+The job description may contain variables (except the job name, which cannot contain any variable or special character) in the format:

 ```${ variable-name }```